Tekraj15/FaceRecog-E2E-AttendanceSystem/README.md

-# Face Recognition Based State-of-the-Art Attendance System using CNN
+# Face Recognition Based State-of-the-Art Attendance Management System using CNN
+This Project is ready for installation in institutes/schools for Attendance.

+The Prototype of the Project: